-The issue of potential antibiotic resistance development as a result of exposure to these antibiotic residues has been considered by the Working Party on Antibiotics (WPA), which did not raise any objections to these MRLs.
+The issue of the potential of antimicrobial resistance developing as a result of dietary exposure to these antibiotic residues in food has been considered by the WPA, which did not raise any objections to these MRLs.
 However, the Expert Advisory Group on Antimicrobial Resistance (EAGAR) has superseded the WPA.